alleyinteractive/alley-scripts/packages/block-editor-tools/src/hooks/use-post-by-id/README.md

 # Custom Hooks: usePostById

 A custom React hook to retrieve post data given only a post ID.
-If you have the post type, use `usePost`
+If you have the post type, use `usePost` instead.

 ## Usage